Ramaunsw/Image_feature_extraction/README.md

-# Image_feature_extraction- to extract local image features such as contrast, similarity or homogeneuos between the pair of pixels
+# Hnad engineered Image_feature_extraction- to extract local image features such as contrast, similarity or homogeneuos between the pair of pixels in PV cell images
-This code is about how to extract hand engineered features from a PV cell image
 ############################# the code is as below
 from skimage.feature import greycomatrix, greycoprops  # Import functions for GLCM computation from scikit-image
 # Function to convert float images to uint8